Middle school fundraising ideas

 Spaghetti dinner

 Host a pasta party where you serve spaghetti, salad, breadsticks, and dessert to attendees for a ticket price.
-Make your event even better by securing a restaurant as a sponsor.
+Make your event even better by partnering with a local restaurant to sponsor the meal.

 Shoe drive

-Ask your community members to donate gently worn or newly purchased pairs of shoes that you can sell at a pop-up shoe drive.
+Invite your community members to donate gently worn or newly purchased shoes that you can sell at a pop-up shoe drive.

 Make transactions easy with scan-to-donate and multiple payment options, including Venmo.